-Special traffic controls will be in effect in the Waikiki, Ala Moana, Downtown, Kakaako, Diamond Head areas for the 2013 Hapalua – Hawaii’s Half Marathon on Sunday, March 10, 2013.
+Special traffic controls will be in effect in the Waikiki, Ala Moana, Downtown, Kakaako, Diamond Head areas for the 2017 Hapalua – Hawaii’s Half Marathon on Sunday, April 9, 2017.

-The route will begin on Kalakaua Avenue at the Duke Kahanamoku Statue, running ewa (west) on Kalakaua Avenue, to the makai (ocean side) lanes of Ala Moana Boulevard, merging into Nimitz Highway, right onto Smith Street, right onto North King Street, right on Punchbowl Street, left onto the makai lanes of Ala Moana Boulevard, right onto Kalakaua Avenue, left onto Monsarrat Avenue, merging into Diamond Head Road, around Diamond Head Road, proceeding onto Kalakaua Avenue to the Honolulu Marathon Finish Line at Kapiolani Park.
+Beginning at 3:00 a.m., all three lanes of Kalakaua Avenue between Kaiulani Avenue and Kapahulu Avenue will be closed for preparation of the Race.
+The route will begin on Kalakaua Avenue at the Duke Kahanamoku Statue, running ewa (west) on Kalakaua Avenue, to the makai (oceanside) lanes of Ala Moana Boulevard, merging into Nimitz Highway, right onto Smith Street, right onto North King Street, right on Punchbowl Street, left onto the mauka lanes of Ala Moana Boulevard, right onto Kalakaua Avenue, left onto Monsarrat Avenue, merging into Diamond Head Road, around Diamond Head Road, proceeding onto Kalakaua Avenue mauka to the Honolulu Marathon Finish Line at Kapiolani Park.

-The Following Throughways will be Closed or Restricted on Sunday, March 10, 2013.
+The Following Throughways will be Closed or Restricted on Sunday, April 9, 2017.

 Tow Away zones are in effect throughout the course from 1:00 a.m. until 12:00 p.m.
 Sunday.